-The development of the Maroochydore City Centre is set to shape the future for Queensland as a whole.
+The Maroochydore City Centre will be a major factor in the evolution of South-East Queensland.
 Beneath the waves and laid-back lifestyle, the Sunshine State’s largest urban renewal project is underway.
 While the 53-hectare site in Maroochydore doesn’t look like much as early earthworks begin, this project is destined to be a game changer.
 On completion, ‘The Bright City’, as it’s been dubbed, will be a sprawling hub of commerce, technology, innovation, entertainment and inner-city living.

 The area is Australia’s 10th largest population centre, which is expected to grow more than 470,000 by within the next 20 years.
 SunCentral is really looking to the future with the Maroochydore City Centre development, spurring on a rapidly developing region into a $33 billion economy that’s based on much more than tourism.
 This new city centre will increase that economic value exponentially thanks to prime commercial office space, exclusive retail, public plazas, new waterways, parks and community facilities that will form part of The Bright City.
 Along with this, you can expect a wide array of dining and entertainment options, a new hotel as well as convention and exhibition facilities that are expected to draw even more tourists to the area.
 In the residential sector, the CBD will also contain several new apartment developments, as well as inspiring several other large-scale developments just on the border of the CBD.
 The Bright City joins more than $2.5 billion in major infrastructure projects planned for the Sunshine Coast region with $8.5 million in private investment that’s either already underway or in the pipeline.